From Drinking Philosophers to Asynchronous Path-Following Robots: Drinking philosophers problem

 \section{Drinking philosophers problem}

 The drinking philosophers problem is a generalization of the well-known \emph{dining philosophers problem} proposed by \cite{dining}.
 These problems capture the essence of conflict resolution, where multiple resources must be allocated to multiple processes.
 Given a set of processes and a set of resources, it is assumed that each resource can be used by at most one process at any given time.
 In our setting, processes and resources correspond to robots and discrete cells that partition the workspace, respectively.
-Similar to mutual exclusive use of the resources, any given cell can be occupied by at most one robot to avoid collisions.
+Similar to mutually exclusive use of the resources, any given cell can be occupied by at most one robot to avoid collisions.
 In the DrPP setting, processes are called \emph{philosophers}, and shared resources are called \emph{bottles}.
 A philosopher can be in one of the three \emph{states}: $(1)$ \emph{tranquil}, $(2)$ \emph{thirsty}, or $(3)$ \emph{drinking}.
 A \emph{tranquil} philosopher may stay in this state for an arbitrary period of time or \emph{become thirsty} at any time it wishes.
 A thirsty philosopher \emph{needs} a non-empty subset of bottles to drink from.
 This subset, called \emph{drinking session}, is not necessarily fixed, and it could change over time.
 After acquiring all the bottles in its current drinking session, a thirsty philosopher \emph{starts drinking}.
-When it no longer needs any bottles, after using them for a finite time, the philosopher goes back to tranquil state.
+After a finite time, when it no longer needs any bottles, the philosopher goes back to tranquil state.
 The goal of the designer is to find a set of rules for each philosopher for acquiring and releasing bottles.
-A desired solution would have the following properties:

-\begin{itemize} \item \emph{Liveness:} A thirsty philosopher eventually starts drinking.
-In our setting liveness implies that each robot is eventually allowed to move. \item \emph{Fairness:} There is no fixed priority or partial ordering of philosophers or bottles and the same set of rules apply to all philosophers.
-In multi-robot setting, fairness indicate that all robots are treated equally. \item \emph{Concurrency:} Any pair of philosophers must be allowed to drink at the same time, as long as they drink from different bottles.
-Analogously, no robot waits unnecessarily if it wants to move to an empty cell. \end{itemize}
+A desired solution would have the following properties. (i) \emph{Liveness:} A thirsty philosopher eventually starts drinking.
+In our setting liveness implies that each robot is eventually allowed to move. (ii) \emph{Fairness:} No philosopher is consistently favored over another.
+In multi-robot setting, fairness indicate that there is no fixed priority order between robots. (iii) \emph{Concurrency:} Any pair of philosophers must be allowed to drink at the same time, as long as they wish to drink from different bottles.
+Analogously, no robot waits unnecessarily.